POETSII/graph_schema/readme.md

 Note that this feature is not currently recursive, so if there is a `#include` in the file being embedded it won't get expanded.

+## Suggestions on how to write and debug an application/graph

+Many of the tools and features in graph_schema are intended to make the development and debugging of graphs easier, as getting functional correctness is often so difficult.
+The general idea here is to try to get a particular graph working on all possible platforms, rather than on one particular piece of hardware or one particular simulator.
+Proving that a graph is correct under all possible platforms is the same as proving that the graph is correct under all possible execution paths, which is often impossible due to the combinatorial explosion of possible execution states.
+However, we can get some confidence that a graph is correct by running it under many different execution patterns to look for failures.
+If we can the replay those failures it is possible to understand and debug them.

+### General approach for writing a graph

+While each application is different, a general flow for getting an application functionally correct is:

+1 - Write a reference software model in a sequential language.
+Trying
+    to write a concurrent graph for something you don't understand sequentially is usually a waste of time.

+2 - Design the set of state machines on paper.
+Typically you want
+    two or three sets of sketches:

+    a - A set of state-machine diagrams, capturing the individual device types in the diagram.
+Each state is a bubble, and the edges between states represents messages arriving or leaving the device.
+You probably need to annotate the edges
+        with:

+        - Whether it is a send or receive (often using a different style for each is a good idea).

+        - Which pin it is sending/receiving on.

+        - Any guards which control whether an arc is taken or not.

+    b - An example topology diagram, showing how a simple graph instance would be constructed from those devices.
+You usually don't want more than 20 or so nodes, but you do want something big enough that it isn't trivial.

+    c - (Optional) A state sequence diagram showing one possible evolution of your graph instance over time.
+These are quite time consuming, but a partial state sequence diagram can really help with complex graphs.

+    It is tempting to skip these sketches, but for any reasonably complex application you are just wasting time as you'll need to draw them later when debugging.

+3 - Convert your state machine diagrams into a graph-type.
+You should be
+    extremely liberal with the use of `assert` when doing this, and ideally assert device state invariants at the top of every handler.
+    If you don't know of any device state invariants, that suggests you haven't fully thought through the state machine diagram.

+4 - Manually construct a device instance that exactly matches your example
+    topology diagram.
+If you have up to 20 devices it doesn't take that long, and even the act of constructing it sometimes shows up problems.
+    It may be tempting to construct a generator program at this point, but that may be premature - when manually constructing the instance you might find problems that invalidate your original design.

+5 - Simulate your manual instance using `epoch_sim`.
+This is the friendliest
+    simulator, which tends to expose the simplest bugs.
+If you get errors here then debug them (see later).

+6 - Simulate your manual instance using `graph_sim` using a number of
+    strategies.
+It is a good idea to run it for an hour or so with the random execution strategy and event logging turned on.
+If you get any errors, then debug the event log (see later).
+You really want to do this with simple graphs if you want a hope of debugging it, so the earlier you find problems the better.

+7 - (Optional) Run it in hardware.
+There is little point to going
+    to hardware at this point apart from warm fuzzies, but it is nice to do.

+8 - Create an instance generator.
+This should almost always be configurable
+    in size/scale, and in most cases the preference should be for a random generator rather than ingesting real problems (you can always come back to that).
+If at all possible, you should also design the instance generator to embed self-check information in the generator graph.
+For example, if there is a defined "end" for device instances, you can embed the final value expected as a property.
+At run-time each device can assert it is correct at the end state, so you find out where the application has failed.

+9 - Check that the application works at a bunch of scales.
+Think 2^n+-1, primes,
+    and so on.

+10 - Move to hardware!
+There is still a good chance it won't work it
+     hardware, but at least any errors will be obscure and hard to find.

+### Debugging applications

+You have three main tools in your debugging tool-box:

+1 - Assertion failures: Try to make the application assert as soon as possible.
+  As noted above, you want to assert any possible program variants you can at the start of each handler.
+If necessary/possible, augment your device states and/or messages to carry extra debug information that allows you to assert stronger invariants.
+The fewer send and receive steps that happen before an assertion, the easier it is to work out why it is happening.

+2 - Event logs: Some of the graph_scema tools allow you to capture the set of events within a failing program.
+You can then use them to try to find out what went wrong by looking at the messages sent and the state changes.
+As with assertions, you want to try to find the shortest event log that will find an error - more than about 100 events becomes very difficult to follow.

+3 - Handler logs: print out information about the internal state of devices to try to recover what went wrong.
+This is a powerful technique for simple bugs, but a weak technique for complex bugs.

+If you're more dedicated/desperate you can also bring to bear some more advanced methods:

+4 - Checkpointing against predicted device state at key points.

+5 - Model checking.
+Not discussed here.

+5 - Formal methods.
+Not discussed here.